-The Living Building Challenge is composed of seven performance areas, or ‘Petals’: Place, Water, Energy, Health & Happiness, Materials, Equity and Beauty.
+The Living Building Challenge is comprised of seven performance areas, or ‘Petals’: Place, Water, Energy, Health & Happiness, Materials, Equity and Beauty.
 Petals are subdivided into a total of twenty Imperatives, each of which focuses on a specific sphere of influence.
 Click the image below to download the Living Building Challenge 3.0 Standard.

 Each project must identify its Living Transect, or intensity of development surrounding its site.
 There are six Living Transects, ranging from Natural Habitat Preserve to Urban Core.
 Learn more about Transects.